codio-content/Crunch-Basics/.guides/content/X-times-Y-1599.md

 1. Multiplies them together
 1. Outputs the result

-When you're done, run your program and then press the 'Check it' button to see if your solution is correct.
+When you're done, run your program and then press the 'Check it' button to see if your solution is correct.{Check It!|assessment}(test-599168058)

-{Check it!! | custom}(xTimesY.crunch)

 |||